elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/basic-math-operators-in-javascript.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The operators can be placed either before or after a variable.
-Before the variable is a prefix position and after is postfix position.</div><br />
+  <div><strong>Interview Response:</strong> The operators get placed before or after a variable.
+Before, the variable is a prefix position, and after the variable is the postfix position.</div><br />
-  <div><strong>Technical Response:</strong> The operators ++ and -- can be placed either before or after a variable.
+  <div><strong>Technical Response:</strong> The operators ++ and – get placed before or after a variable.
 When the operator goes after the variable, it is in “postfix position”: counter++.
 The “prefix position” is when the operator goes before the variable: ++counter.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />